-Theory of Constraints assumes that most Undesirable Effects are the visible effects of a unique or a small number of root causes, the constraints; If the constraint can be identified and eliminated, all related UDEs will disappear.
-Therefore it is meaningful to focus all energy and limited resources to identify and eliminate* the constraint.
+Theory of Constraints assumes that most Undesirable Effects are the visible effects of a unique or a small number of root causes, the core problem.
+If the core problem can be identified and eliminated, all related UDEs will disappear.
+Therefore it is meaningful to focus all energy and limited resources to identify and eliminate the core problem.

 UDEs are described in a manner such as: “what causes us the more trouble is…”

 UDEs are stated in full sentences in present tense and written in rounded square boxes.
-UDEs are the “leafs” of a Current Reality Tree, which describes all UDEs and their relationships, down to a common critical root cause or more likely a small number of critical root causes.
+UDEs are the “leafs” of a Current Reality Tree (usually on top of it) which describes all UDEs and their relationships, down to a common critical root cause or more likely a small number of critical root causes.